Hussein Jabbar

-Hussein Jabbar Abbood Al Majidi (حسين جبار; born 9 March 1998), is an Iraqi professional footballer who plays as a left winger for Al-Shorta and the Iraq national team.
+Hussein Jabbar Abbood Al Majidi (حسين جبار; born 9 March 1998), is an Iraqi professional footballer who plays as a left winger for Al-Talaba and the Iraq national team.

 Club career

 Jabbar played for Al-Karkh until 2019.
 Then he moved to Al-Quwa Al-Jawiya and played in the 2021 AFC Champions League.

 On 13 August 2023, Jabbar joined Saudi First Division League side Ohod.
 On 30 September 2023, Jabbar returned to Iraq and rejoined Al-Quwa Al-Jawiya.

 International career

 Jabbar was called up for Iraq U23 in the 2020 AFC U-23 Championship.

 Jabbar made his debut with the Iraq national team for the first time in the friendly against Uganda.